TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Proposed Methodology

 \subsubsection{Fine-tuning}

 The second approach is to fine-tune the TERA model with downstream models.
 Here the output of TERA is connected to a downstream model of any kind, as illustrated in Fig.~\ref{fig:proposed}.
 We then update the pre-trained TERA together with random initialized downstream models.
-We denote this approach as \textit{FT} (fine-tune) in later experiments.
+We denote this approach as \textit{fine-tune} to distinguish from representation extraction in later experimental tables and figures.